Neutrollized/free-tier-aks/examples/azure-container-storage/README.md

 azdisk-sp   107374182400   106285674496   1088507904   11519455232   True    5m52s
 ```

 **NOTE:** create a storage pool also creates a storage class (with `acstor-` prefix) using default settings.
-If you wanted other settings, create your own :)
+If you wanted bespoke settings, you'll have to create your own.

 - sample `kubectl describe sc acstor-azdisk-sp` output:
 ```